boyvanduuren/vanduuren.xyz/_posts/2016-05-10-automating-jekyll-updates.markdown

     boyvanduuren/docker-jekyll
 ```

+Replace the environment variables by your own, of course.

 There are a few things I might add in the future, like toggling SSL on/off, but for my use-case
 that's not really important.